keboola/job-runner/README.md

 To configure Debugger in PHPStorm, point PHPStorm to phpunit.phar in `bin\.phpunit\phpunit-6.5\phpunit`.
 To recreate the `bin\.phpunit` folder, run `php bin/phpunit`.

-Create the main stack using `provisioning\job-runner.json` CF template if not present.
-Create a user (`JobRunnerUser`) for local development using the `test-cf-stack.json` CF template.
-Use `DeployPolicy` from the main stack.
-Create AWS key for the created user.
-Set the following environment variables:

-- `KEBOOLA_STACK` - `Stack` output of the above Main stack.
-Specifically it's a part of path of the AWS Systems Manager (SSM) parameters - `/keboola/$KEBOOLA_STACK/job-runner/`
-- `REGION` - `Region` output of the above Main stack.
-- `AWS_ACCESS_KEY_ID` - The created security credentials for the `JobRunnerUser` user.
-- `AWS_SECRET_ACCESS_KEY` - The created security credentials for the `JobRunnerUser` user.
-- `KMS_KEY` - `KmsKey` returned by the test CF stack
-- `LEGACY_OAUTH_API_URL` - usually https://syrup.keboola.com/oauth-v2/
-- `LOGS_S3_BUCKET` - `S3LogsBucket` returned by the test CF stack
-- `STORAGE_API_URL` - Keboola Connection URL - e.g. https://connection.keboola.com/
-- `JOB_QUEUE_URL` - URL of development Queue internal API - e.g. https://9v6f8zdu63.execute-api.eu-central-1.amazonaws.com/test/jobs
-- `JOB_QUEUE_TOKEN` - Arbitrary non-empty value
-- `TEST_STORAGE_TOKEN` - Keboola Connection test token (needed only to run tests)
-- `JOB_ID` - Job ID (need only to run the command itself)
-- possibly `legacy_encryption_key` (see below)

-### legacy_encryption_key
-The thing also needs a `legacy_encryption_key` environment variable.
-There are two options:

-- The easy way - set the `legacy_encryption_key` environment variable to arbitrary 16 character string and close your eyes.
-- The hard way - create a SSM parameter with the name: `/keboola/NAME_OF_THE_MAIN_STACK/job-runner/legacy_encryption_key` with `SecureString` type and an arbitrary 16 character value.
-And use the `get-parameters` composer command to download it to the `.env` file.

-You can export the variables manually or you can create and fill the file `set-env.sh` as copy of the attached `set-env.template.sh`.

-Than you can run tests:

-    docker-compose build
-    source ./set-env.sh && docker-compose run tests-local composer install

-If the above environment variables are set, the `.env` file will be produced from the SSM parameters.

 ## Development

 ### Prepare Images